-When helping Medicare beneficiaries select the right Medicare Supplement plan, we recommend only a few Medicare supplement insurance companies.
+When helping Medicare beneficiaries select the right Medicare Supplement plan, we recommend a few Medicare Supplement insurance companies.
 These companies stand out in customer care and have displayed long-term stability.
 They’re listed here along with their A.M.
 Best ratings for financial integrity.

 - Mutual of Omaha – A+ (Superior)

 - Cigna – A (Excellent)

 Which is better, Plan F or Plan G?